Helin

 Helin is a lake which lies in Vang Municipality in Innlandet county, Norway.
-The southeastern shore of the lake forms the municipal border with neighboring Vestre Slidre.
+The southeastern shore of the lake forms the municipal border with neighboring Vestre Slidre Municipality.
 The lake is regulated for power production by the nearby Åbjøra hydroelectric power station.

 Helin has an area of 9.47 km2 and its circumference is about 27 km.
 It is located at an elevation of 870 m above sea level and it has a volume of 18600000 m3.
 In 1930, a 35 km2 area between the lakes Helin and Syndin (to the northeast) was recognized as a botanical plant park.